matloff/pydsm/README.md

 * SharedArray
 * numpy
 * POSIX (Linux, variants of Unix including macOS, etc.)
-* Python 3 is recommended
+* Python 2 is supported, but Python 3 is recommended

 To install the SharedArray package, one can do: